Avian Bornavirus (ABV) aka Proventricular Dilatation Disease, (PDD), Macaw Wasting Disease

 So the mystery is more likely about how individual birds’ immune system reacts to infection than how infectious the virus itself is.
 That seems to be the case with the bornaviruses of mammals as well – lots of animals are exposed to the virus (about 60%) but only a few (5%) of those get ill.

-Although most veterinarians believe that avian bornavirus probably moves from bird to bird through ingestion or inhalation of droppings or saliva of adjoining parrots that carry the virus, (ref) there is evidence that it might be transferred (vertically) from an infected female to its offspring thought through the egg as well.
+Although most veterinarians believe that avian bornavirus probably moves from bird to bird through ingestion or inhalation of droppings or saliva of adjoining parrots that carry the virus, there is some evidence that it might be transferred (vertically) from an infected female to its offspring thought through the egg as well.
 There are also veterinarians who believe that the strain of bornavirus that the bird encounters is important in determining how severe a disease will develop.

 My Parrot Looks And Acts Fine.
 Does That Mean It Does Not Carry The PDD Virus ?